Fill your College Details

 7. What is the OSI model and its layers?

-The OSI (Open Systems Interconnection) model is a conceptual framework used to understand network interactions.
-It consist of seven layers are such as Physical, Data Link, Network, Transport, Session, Presentation, and Application.
+The OSI (Open Systems Interconnection) model is a conceptual model for understanding network interaction.
+Physical, Data Link, Network, Transportation, Session, Presentation, and Application are the seven levels that comprise the OSI paradigm.

 8. What are the four principles of OOP?

-• Inheritance - Creating new classes from existing ones
+• Inheritance - making new classes from an existing class

-• Polymorphism - Methods behaving differently based on the object
+• Polymorphism - methods that act differently based on an object

 9. What is Big O notation and why is it important?

-Big O notation describes the time complexity of an algorithm in terms of its input size, providing an upper bound on the growth rate.
-It’s important for evaluating algorithm efficiency and comparing different algorithms.
+Big O notation indicates the time complexity of an algorithm based on input size, which gives an upper bound on its rate of growth.
+Big O notation, when represent the efficiency of an algorithm, is useful when comparing different algorithms.

-10. What is the difference between TCP and UDP?
+10. What is the comparison between TCP and UDP?

-11. What is the difference between object-oriented programming and functional programming?
+11. What is the comparison between object-oriented programming and functional programming?

 12. Explain the difference between a min-heap and a max-heap.

-In a min-heap, the root node is the minimum element, and each parent node is less than or equal to its children.
-In a max-heap, the root node is the maximum element, and each parent node is greater than or equal to its children.
+In a min-heap, the minimum element is the root node, and for any given parent node, its value is less than or equal to the values of its children.
+In a max-heap, the maximum element is the root node, and for any given parent node, its value is greater than or equal to the values of its children.

 13. What is the difference between a binary tree and a binary search tree (BST)?